evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-06/readme.md

 ```
 Note that properties that must to be overwritten (like `loadBalancerIP`) use `TO-BE-REPLACED` as a value.
 Properties that can be overwritten, contain the default value.

-The `iac-ws4-blue-aks` and `iac-ws4-green-aks` folders contain `kustomization.yaml` file with the following content:
+Both `iac-ws4-blue-aks` and `iac-ws4-green-aks` folders contain `kustomization.yaml` file with the following content:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1